 The comic contains examples of:

-- Action Girl: Tank Girl and her buddies Jet Girl and Sub Girl.
+- Action Girl: Tank Girl and her buddies Jet Girl and Sub Girl are females who fight very well.

 - All Just a Dream / Daydream Surprise: Commonly used whenever Martin gets fed up with a story or can't think of an ending.